 Storage

 - Best eaten fresh!
-Dressing makes greens soggy fast, so cut the recipe in half if needed.
+Dressing makes greens soggy fast, so only dress part you’ll eat.

-- Make ahead: Store ingredients separate.
+- Make ahead: Store garden salad ingredients separate.
 Dressing lasts a week in the fridge—shake well before using.

 Garden Salad